-This property is part of a working farm, its hilltop location commanding fantastic views of Black Range Mountain and the surrounding farmland, which is home to sheep, ducks and chooks.
-Kiki’s Farmhouse is suitable for up to four guests, with two bedrooms and one bathroom, and is a true country retreat.
+This property is part of a working farm.
+Its hilltop location commanding fantastic views of Black Range Mountain and the surrounding farmland.
+Kiki’s Farmhouse is home to sheep, ducks and chooks.
+Kiki’s Farmhouse is suitable for up to four guests with two bedrooms and one bathroom.
+It is a true country retreat.

 Westgate Vineyard and Country House

-This gracious historic property is as big as it’s beautiful, with a variety of accommodation options, including the rustic Shearer’s Quarters, which can sleep up to 20 people.
+This gracious historic property is as big as it’s beautiful.
+The homestead offers a variety of accommodation options, including the rustic Shearer’s Quarters, which can sleep up to 20 people.
 Allanvale Homestead is set on a working farm, run by the fourth generation of the same family, and boasts a pool, tennis court and sweeping gardens.